sighupio/fury-distribution/docs/schemas/kfddistribution-kfd-v1alpha2.md

 ### Description

-The relative path to the vendor directory, does not need to be changed
+The relative path to the vendor directory, does not need to be changed.

 ## .spec.distribution.common.tolerations